blinkfox/hexo-theme-matery/README.md

 - post rewards
 - Append copyright information when copying article content
 - MathJax
+- the 'love' effect of clicking on the page
 - My Projects
 - My Skills
 - My Gallery